cdapio/cdap/cdap-docs/users-manual/source/index.rst

 - |overview|_ An introduction to ETL, ETL Templates, Adapters, and Plugins.

-.. |etl-plugins| replace:: **ETL Plugins:**
+.. |etl-templates| replace:: **ETL Templates:**
-.. _etl-plugins: etl/plugins.html
+.. _etl-templates: etl/templates.html

-- |etl-plugins|_ Data sources, data sinks, and transformations; included with CDAP, available for use in ETL Adapters.
+- |etl-templates|_ Details on exploring Application Templates using RESTful APIs.

 .. |etl-creating| replace:: **Creating An ETL Adapter:**
 .. _etl-creating: etl/creating.html

-- |etl-creating|_ Covers using the Plugins included with CDAP to create an ETL Adapter.
+- |etl-creating|_ Covers using the ETL Application Templates and Plugins included with CDAP to create an ETL Adapter.

 .. |etl-operations| replace:: **Operating An ETL Adapter:**
 .. _etl-operations: etl/operations.html

-- |etl-operations|_ Covers using an ETL Adapter created with the CDAP ETL Templates.
+- |etl-operations|_ Covers using an ETL Adapter to perform ETL.